-MESA Hosts embrace MESA’s “learn and share” model of farmer-to-farmer exchange.
+Hosts embrace MESA’s learn and share model of farmer-to-farmer exchange.
 Hosts mentor Stewards, while also learning and sharing traditions, techniques, and innovations in ecological agriculture and sustainable food systems.
 Hosts and Stewards develop a collaborative and open dialogue, resulting in meaningful training experiences, professional networking and life-long friendships.

-The common denominator linking our Hosts is their commitment to MESA’s mission to connect food and farming changemakers, linking ancestral knowledge with innovation to build earth stewardship, equitable economies and cross-cultural collaboration.
+The common denominator linking our Hosts is their commitment to MESA’s mission to connect and cultivate sustainable farmers and food systems leaders around the world.

 Host Partners we Seek

-Both programs appeal to US sustainable farms, nonprofits and companies that align with MESA’s mission and seek to host international beginning or experienced agriculturists for up to 12 months.
+Both programs appeal to US-based sustainable farms, nonprofits and value chain ag. businesses that align with MESA’s mission and seek to host international beginning or experienced agriculturists for up to 12 months.

-First-time Stewards join the CAAPX.
-Steward alumni who’ve completed a US program two or more years ago join the NLP.
-Stewards may arrive at their assigned Host placements throughout the year to accommodate seasonal requirements for a wide variety of sustainable farms, ag. companies and organizations.
+SAGE alumni who’ve completed a US program two or more years ago may join the NLP and may be authorized to earn wages.* First-time and NLP Stewards may arrive at their assigned Host placements throughout the year to accommodate seasonal requirements for a wide variety of sustainable farms, ag. companies and organizations.

 Regardless of which program suits you best, US Host partners are welcomed into MESA’s network of sustainable farmers and farm advocates worldwide!